benKeener/Simple-Shell/README.md

 # Contents

+# shell.c
-shell.c: The main implementation of the shell script with an interactive mode and a mode that takes a script as an argument shell.h: The header file for the shell that contains the struct command and the function free_command. parser.c: The implementation of the functions contained in the command struct and free_command.
+The main implementation of the shell script with an interactive mode and a mode that takes a script as an argument
-README.txt: This file.
+# shell.h
+The header file for the shell that contains the struct command and the function free_command.
+# parser.c
+The implementation of the functions contained in the command struct and free_command.
+# Makefile
-Makefile: creates a shell  executable using shell.c and parser.c
+creates a shell  executable using shell.c and parser.c

 # Running